The Kassenborgs

 In Norway

-The family moved to Nordre Land parish about 1818, possibly to Kassenborg.
-Kassenborg was a sub-farm of the large Thomle farm holdings.
-This may explain why the family is often referred to as Thomleie in many Norwegian genealogies.
+The family moved to Nordre Land parish about 1818, possibly to Kasenborg.
+Kasenborg was a sub-farm of the large Thomle farm holdings.
+This may explain why the family is sometimes referred to as Thomleie in Norwegian genealogies.
 Gulbrand was confirmed on October 30, 1825, in the Haugner (now Nordsinni) church.

 Gulbrand returned to Sør Aurdal and Vang church for his marriage on October 19, 1833, to Astri Andersdatter Skjærstein.
 It appears he married a daughter of the owner of the farm on which he was born.
 Astri's father was Anders Juleson Solbjør (1780-1848).
 In 1819 he traded the Solbjør farm for Skjærstein and the family name changed accordingly.
 Astri's mother's name was Anne Isaaksdatter Sørum (b.
 1778).

-Gulbrand and Astri lived on Kassenborg after their wedding.
+Gulbrand and Astri lived on Kasenborg after their wedding.
 Tarje Grover's wife Geline was born in 1834, her brother Andreas in 1836, and Gulbrand in 1842.

 Rock County Wisconsin